2012–2014 Romanian protests against shale gas: 14–16 October 2013

 The manifestations started with 150 protesters, on 14 October 2013, blocking the access of Chevron machineries to install the derrick.
 Protests have escalated in the next three days.
 Thus, on 16 October, more than 500 villagers of Pungești and surrounding localities, joined by activists from Bârlad, Iași and Bucharest, formed a human shield in front of the bulldozers.
 On the spot were mobilised over 200 gendarmes, because the Vaslui–Gârceni county road was blocked by angry protesters.
 Likewise, the gendarmes formed a cordon meant to release the traffic.
 The protesters tried to break the cordon, but the gendarmes intervened in force.
-In fierce clashes between protesters and gendarmes 10 people were injured, including an 81 years old man that suffered a panic attack.
+In fierce clashes between protesters and gendarmes 10 people were injured, including an 81-year-old man who suffered a panic attack.
 According to journalists from Realitatea TV, the old man died a few hours later at Vaslui County Emergency Hospital.

 The protesters installed tents and gathered food and warm clothes, as they continued their protest overnight.
 They also created an Internet TV channel, TV Pungești, that covers 24 hours of 24 the events on the protest camping site.
-Even if it doesn't appear on the TV program grid, TV Pungești amassed up to 75,000 views in a month and a half.
+Even if it does not appear on the TV program grid, TV Pungești amassed up to 75,000 views in a month and a half.